-Intellectual Strategies (the “Firm”) and the Client agree to the following Terms & Conditions.
+Intellectual Strategies (the “Firm” or "we") and the Client (or "you") agree to the following Terms & Conditions.

 The scope of this engagement includes general legal matters agreed to by the Client and the Firm, as set forth in a separate signed engagement letter (or authorized email) or as understood from the Client’s payment toward an applicable estimate, quote, retainer invoice, or similar documentation of mutual agreement.
 Upon mutual agreement, the Client’s representation may be expanded to include other related services.
 The Client is the only party represented by the Firm under this engagement.
 Other companies, individuals (including officers and employees, if any), and entities, even if related to or affiliated with the Client, are excluded from this engagement.